lukso-network/docs/docs/standards/nft-2.0/introduction.md

 ### Safer transfers

-NFT 2.0 implement a `force` parameter, that is `false` by default.
-It restrict from transferring to addresses (like plain Externally Owned Accounts) that cannot be controlled.
-As a result it prevents from loosing assets forever, if they would be transferred accidentally to unwanted addresses.
+NFT 2.0 implement a `force` parameter, set to `false` by default.
+The intention behind it is to prevent accidental transfers, due to mistakes for instance (_eg: pasting the wrong recipient address, or making a typo in the recipient address_).
+It also aims to prevent transferring to unwanted or untrusted addresses.
+Such accidental transfers can result in assets lost forever.

+In the LUKSO ecosystem, the `force` parameter restricts transfer to Externally Owned Accounts (EOA) or contracts that do not implement [LSP1 - Universal Receiver](../lukso-standard-proposals/02-lsp1-universal-receiver.md).
+The reason behind this is that contracts that do not implement the [`universalReceiver`](../../contracts/erc725-account.md#universalreceiver) functionality might not be able to register or transfer these assets after receiving them.

 ## LSP4 Digital Asset Metadata